The Plainfield Park District seeks to enhance lives through equitable and

 - The development of parks in a respectful manner

-- A commitment to green and sustainable approaches
+- A strong commitment to green and sustainable approaches and opportunities

 - Health & Wellness